-A number of things can contribute to sensitive skin, which can make it frustrating to pin point just what’s going on.
-But don’t be discouraged, this guide to sensitive skin can help!
+A number of things can contribute to sensitive skin, which can make it frustrating to pinpoint just what’s going on.
+But don’t be discouraged; this guide to sensitive skin can help!

 Sensitive Skincare 101

 First things first, you’ll need to identify if you do indeed have sensitive skin.
-You might have sensitive skin if you redden easily, experience hives, stinging or burning, feel itchy, or have flaky skin – all of which can be accompanied by breakouts.
+Chances are good that you do, as studies have shown that more than 50% of women have sensitive skin [source].
+If you redden easily, experience hives, stinging, or burning, feel itchy, or have flaky skin, you might have sensitive skin [source], and all of these can be accompanied by breakouts.

-Fragrance is a huge offender for sensitive skin, along with parabens, sulfates, or PABA-based chemicals.
-Familiarize yourself with ingredient labels and don’t be afraid to get informed.
+Fragrance is a huge offender for sensitive skin, along with parabens, sulfates, mineral oil, and PABA-based chemicals.
+Familiarize yourself with ingredient labels, and don’t be afraid to get informed.